Course: FdSc Conservation Science and Animal Management (Wildlife and Zoo)

 You will benefit from an experienced staff team supported by a range of employers and expert guest speakers.
 Zoo husbandry will be delivered partly by the animal management team at Africa Alive and the wildlife surveying unit will give you the opportunity to assist and shadow ecologists from Norfolk Wildlife Trust.

 You can apply for this course on the University of Suffolk website to study at the East Coast College Great Yarmouth campus.
-Click ‘Apply Now’ to be taken to the full course and application page where you will find further details about course modules, fees and finance and entry requirements.
+Click ‘More Information’ to be taken to the full course and application page.